CharlesThawnpi/movievirus-docs/master-implementation-plan.md

   * ensure predictable behavior
   * standardize auditing and support interpretation
   * simplify debugging and future API expansion
-### C.3.4 Same Person Policy
-Do not try to prove same-human identity.
-Enforce slot policy only.

 ---

 # =========================================================